-Once they’ve settled into their Bali holiday villas, many holidaymakers choose to rent a scooter to get around because there is no public transport.
+Once they’ve settled into their luxury villas, many holidaymakers choose to rent a scooter to get around because there is no public transport.
 They don’t realise the driving rules and conditions are completely different from most other places such countries as India, China, Japan and even Indonesia.
 It may seem easy to ride a motor scooter too, but if you’ve never done it, Bali is not the best place to learn.

 Here are some do’s and don’ts for riding a scooter in Bali.

 - Always wear a helmet; make sure it fits properly and has a visor.

 - Before choosing a scooter – and paying for it – make sure the brakes, lights and horn all work.
 Yes, you’ll need the horn, it’s an integral part of driving in Bali.

 - If you are not sure where to turn or how to pass another vehicle, watch what the locals do and follow them.

 - Most Indonesians use their horn to alert other drivers to their presence on the road.
 Don’t be shy about using yours, it’s better than having a truck cut you off.

 - While there may be plenty of health benefits of sunshine, Wear sunscreen or cover up, especially on your arms and shoulders.
 You may not feel sunburn happening due to the breeze, but it will.